faridamajidli/STUDENT2STUDENT/README.md

 * notes_list.txt: classachapter1=textfile.txt
 * tutors_list.txt: tutor1=subject1
 * tutors_contact.txt: tutor1=contact1
+* schedules.txt: name=info
 * marketing_notes_chapter1.txt: some notes for marketing chapter 1 (this is sample notes for you to try our 'Upload Notes' service)

 Note: These text files help us to store the inputted data by the user as dictionaries.

 To be able to run our scheduling program, you have to use Google Colaboratory.

-You do not need to install any packages or libraries.
+Packages and Libraries:
+You will need to run these 2 lines (already included in the code) without installing any package.
+* import os
+* from operator import add

-Now, that you have everything set up, download the python files called main_code.py and scheduling.py and run them, respectfully.
+Now, that you have everything set up, download the python files called main_code.py and run it.

 # Usage

 Main Code:

 After running the main code, you will officially access our platform.
-You will be welcomed and asked several questions on the following 3 sections:
+You will be welcomed and asked several questions on the following 4 sections:

 * The Account: Sign up or Log in
 * Giving and Receiving Tutoring
+* Inserting Schedule and Searching Availability
 * Uploading and Downloading Notes

 You will have to input you choices.
 After the choices are validated, the respective action will be carried out and you will be asked more questions based on your choice.